Bill Clinton released from Southern California hospital

 Bill Clinton’s “fever and white blood cell count are normalized, and he will return home to New York to finish his course of antibiotics,” Dr. Alpesh N. Amin said in a statement shared on Twitter by a Clinton spokesman.

 Clinton, 75, was admitted Tuesday to the hospital southeast of Los Angeles with an infection unrelated to COVID-19.
-He plans to continue his recovery at his home in Chappaqua, New York, officials said.
+He plans to continue his recovery at his Chappaqua, New York, home, officials said.

 Spokesman Angel Ureña had said Saturday that Clinton would remain hospitalized one more night to receive further intravenous antibiotics.
 But all health indicators were “trending in the right direction,” Ureña said.

-“President Clinton has continued to make excellent progress over the past 24 hours,” Ureña said.

-Hillary Clinton has been with her husband at the hospital and was accompanied there Saturday by daughter Chelsea.
+Hillary Clinton had been with her husband at the hospital and was accompanied there Saturday by daughter Chelsea.

 President Joe Biden said Friday night that he had spoken to Bill Clinton, and the former president “sends his best.”